256dpi/max-mqtt/README.md

 ## Installation

-Unpack the .zip file and move the directory to your Mac packages directory.
+Unpack the .zip file and move the directory to your Max packages directory.